kjs452/KennysOpenDSKY/README.md

 ## Code Walk Through
 The main function is called `apollo_guidance_computer()`.
-The main data structure that is manipulated is the variable `Agc`
+The main data structure that is manipulated is the variable `Agc`.

 The `Agc` variable contains the DSKY state (both current and previous).
 It also contains the two CPU cores and the RAM area.
 Plus some additional flags.